Reporting Workflow

 • Leadership wants a clearer picture of open work, response time, or throughput.

-• You want one useful operational improvement before trying broader AI ideas.
+• You want one useful operational improvement before trying broader tooling ideas.

 Typical systems in the mix